Supporting my child taking their medication

 - Try to make sure you have a good understanding of how HIV medication works so you can answer any questions your child may have.
 Both i-Base and NAM have lots of information to help people understand HIV and their medication.

 Your child’s nurse will have leaflets that you can look at with your child and talk about the HIV treatment.
-There is a short informative film here and more information on the secure website for HIV positive children.
+There is a short informative film here, a short document we produced here, and more information on the secure website for HIV positive children.

 One of the most important things to remember about your child living with HIV is they will need to know it is not just them, so if possible, get your child to meet other HIV positive children.
 This can happen at HIV support groups, by attending a support camp or through meeting other children at their clinic, and they have the chance to see other children also taking medication.
 It is important to be aware of side effects and make sure your child is aware of these too, so they know that if they feel a certain way, it may be a side effect from the medicine.
 This should then be discussed with the health team.